ieiei/ianvei/rust-for-rustaceans/5 PROJECT STRUCTURE.md

 When a thread panics and unwinds, other threads continue running unaffected.
 Only when (and if) the thread that ran main exits does the program terminate.
 That is, the panic is generally isolated to the thread in which the panic occurred.

 This means unwinding is a double-edged sword; the program is limping along with some failed components, which may cause all sorts of strange behaviors.
 For example, imagine a thread that panics halfway through updating the state in a Mutex.
 Any thread that subsequently acquires that Mutex must now be prepared to handle the fact that the state may be in a partially updated, inconsistent state.
-For this reason, some synchronization primitives (like Mutex) will remember if a panic occurred when they were last accessed
+For this reason, some synchronization primitives (like Mutex) will remember if a panic occurred when they were last accessed and communicate that to any thread that tries to access the primitive subsequently.

-**WARNING**

-and communicate that to any thread that tries to access the primitive subsequently.
 If a thread encounters such a state, it will normally also panic, which leads to a cascade that eventually terminates the entire program.
 But that is arguably better than continuing to run with corrupted state!

 The bookkeeping needed to support unwinding is not free, and it often requires special support by the compiler and the target platform.
 For example, many embedded platforms cannot unwind the stack efficiently at all.
 Rust therefore supports a different panic mode: abort ensures the whole program simply exits immediately when a panic occurs.
 In this mode, no threads get to do any cleanup.
 This may seem severe, and it is, but it ensures that the program is never running in a half-working state and that errors are made visible immediately.

-*The panic setting is global—if you set it to* *abort**, all your dependencies are also compiled with* *abort**.*
+**WARNING** *The panic setting is global—if you set it to* *abort**, all your dependencies are also compiled with* *abort**.*

 You may have noticed that when a thread panics, it tends to print a *backtrace*: the trail of function calls that led to where the panic occurred.
 This is also a form of unwinding, though it is separate from the unwinding panic behavior discussed here.
 You can have backtraces even with panic=abort by passing -Cforce-unwind-tables to rustc, which makes rustc include the information necessary to walk back up the stack while still terminating the program on a panic.

-**PROFILE OVERRIDES**
+> **PROFILE OVERRIDES**

-You can set profile options for just a particular dependency, or a particular profile, using profile overrides .
-For example, Listing 5-8 shows how to enable aggressive optimizations for the serde crate and moderate optimizations for all other crates in debug mode, using the [profile.**.package.**] syntax .
+> You can set profile options for just a particular dependency, or a particular profile, using profile overrides .
+For example, Listing 5-8 shows how to enable aggressive optimizations for the serde crate and moderate optimizations for all other crates in debug mode, using the [profile.**.package.**] syntax . ?

 ```toml
 [profile.dev.package.serde]